julimueller/dtld_parsing/README.md

 ## Paper
 Paper see https://ieeexplore.ieee.org/document/8460737.
 ## Download the dataset
+**INFO (11/27/2018): The Dataset is online now!**

-The data itself can be downloaded from http://www.traffic-light-data.com/.
+The data can be downloaded from http://www.traffic-light-data.com/.

     .
     ├── DTLD                 # DTLD